 - Harare is the site of the University of Zimbabwe, the largest institution of higher education in the country.

 - The city is home to National Gallery of Zimbabwe, Zimbabwe's museum for contemporary art and visual heritage; the Zimbabwe Museum of Human Sciences.
 The Chapungu Sculpture Park with works of Zimbabwean stone sculptors is near the city.
-The National Botanic Garden in the suburb of Alexandra Park also houses the National Herbarium.
+The National Botanical Gardens in the suburb of Alexandra Park also houses the National Herbarium.
 The gardens show plants typical to Zimbabwe and the African continent including rare and endangered species.

 Harare has been mentioned in international media.
 In 2011 The Economist rated Harare as the world’s least livable city on earth.
 During the same time, some surveys conducted ranked it the 4th worst city on earth in 2012.